armory/docs/content/en/scale-agent/install/service-deploy/modes.md

 ---
-title: Armory Scale Agent Advanced Installation
+title: Scale Agent Service Deployment Modes
-linkTitle: Advanced Installation
+linkTitle: Deploy Modes
+weight: 1
 description: >
-  Learn about advanced installation scenarios for the Armory Scale Agent in your Kubernetes, Spinnaker, and Armory Continuous Deployment environments.
+  Learn about Spinnaker Service mode, Agent mode, and Infrastructure mode - different approaches to deploying the Scale Agent service in your Kubernetes clusters.
-weight: 2
-no_list: true
 ---

-## Advanced installation options

 ## Deployment modes

-### Spinnaker service mode
+### Spinnaker Service mode

 In this mode, you install the Armory Scale Agent service as a new Spinnaker service (`spin-armory-agent`), so you can configure it like other services.